spodell/NaPDoS2_website/README.md

 	genomic, metagenomic, and PCR amplicon data, based on sequence similarity to a manually curated reference database of experimentally verified examples.

-	- A chemical phylogeny-based classification scheme is used to make functional predictions about the polyketide synthase (PKS) and non-ribosomal peptide synthetase (NRPS) genes in which these domains reside.
+	- Uses a chemical phylogeny-based classification scheme to make functional predictions about the polyketide synthase (PKS) and non-ribosomal peptide synthetase (NRPS) genes in which these domains reside.

-	- NaPDoS2 does not require fully assembled biosynthetic gene clusters (BGCs), instead relying on short KS and C domain sequence tags.
+	- Does not require fully assembled biosynthetic gene clusters (BGCs), instead relying on short KS and C domain sequence tags.
 This approach is particularly useful for amplicons, poorly assembled genomes, or metagenomes.